goccmack/gogll/Readme.md

 Copyright 2019 Marius Ackerman.

 # Note
 This version does not support Rust.
-Please log an issue if you need Rust support.
+Please use v3.2.0 for Rust or log an issue if you need the features of this version in Rust.

 # GoGLL
 Gogll generates a GLL or LR(1) parser and FSA-based lexer for any context-free grammar.